estrategiahq/quasar/docs/src/pages/vue-components/table.md

 <doc-example title="Body slot" file="QTable/SlotBody" />

-Bellow, we use a slot which gets applied to each body cell:
+Below, we use a slot which gets applied to each body cell:

 <doc-example title="Body-cell slot" file="QTable/SlotBodyCell" />